ostermanj/ostermanj.github.io/_posts/2021-03-07-chart-building-web-app.markdown

 * Branding and other specs are enforced effortlessly.
 * Advanced users can enter custom JSON configurations to extend and override standard settings.

 I built this for Pew and we're trying to roll it out.
-(Changing processes in hard.)
+(Changing processes is hard.)
 Under the hood, though, this tool could be used by anyone by specifying brand colors, fonts, and other specs.